Corbe30/Openstack-rc-file/README.md

 # Openstack-rc-file
-Just a rc file to pull on my Openstack VM for command-line access (downloaded from Openstack dashboard)
+Originally created to pull the rc-file on my Openstack VM for command-line access (downloaded from Openstack dashboard).

+Added pdf of my mini-project, demonstating my Openstack installation to pinging two nested instances on a private network in Openstack.